trust-net/dag-lib-go/README.md

 ./tests/countr/countr -config config1.json
 ```

-> As per iteration 2, all instances of the nodes need to be started before transactions submission.
-Nodes don't yet have syncing capability.
-Also, nodes do not yet persist state across reboot.
+> As per iteration 4, nodes can join/leave/re-join network dynamically while rest of the network is processing transactions.
+Nodes will perform on-demand sync at shard level during peer handshake, app registration and unknown transaction processing.
+Also, while nodes do not yet persist state across reboot, they perform full re-sync across reboot.
+Hence, as long as there is 1 active node on the network, progress will be made.

 ### Register application shard
 Use the application's CLI to join a shard as following: